What are Tax-free Childcare and Childcare Vouchers?

-Also, the full cost of the SMP is met by HMRC up front, so that you are not out of pocket.
-There are extra holidays to plan for, and the administration of the payments, but NannyMatters take care of that for all our clients, at no extra charge.
+Also, the full cost of the SMP (Statutory Maternity Pay) is met by HMRC up front, so that you are not out of pocket.
+There are extra holidays to plan for, employer pension contributions to maintain and there is also the administration of the SMP payments, but NannyMatters take care of that for all our clients, at no extra charge.

 How do you work out different hours in and out of term times?